Should I Stay or Go During a Renovation? The Pros and Cons

 Should you stay at home or leave during a renovation?
 Surviving a renovation means knowing the pros and cons of living through it vs. moving out.

 The best possible option to minimize inconveniences and speed up work is to move out during the renovation.
 However, moving out can add significantly to the budget and complexity of renovating.
 It isn’t necessary for every project though.
-Sweeten suggests a variety of ways to make it through the transition time.
+We suggest a variety of ways to make it through the transition time.

 What are you renovating?

 Is your project a gut renovation?
 Are you renovating a room that you can’t live without for more than a few days?
 Have a clear-eyed look at your household’s daily needs and discuss the work schedule with your contractor.
 They will help you understand where you’ll have access and where use (and peace!) may be compromised.

 A gut renovation takes over the home for weeks or months and moving out is generally the best option.
 This allows work to move forward holistically throughout the space and keeps you away from toxins.
 Some renovators opt to extend an existing lease while a new space is renovated.
 Others stay with family or friends while many turn to StreetEasy for a long-term or short-term lease or broker.

 If you are renovating a critical space like a kitchen or bathroom, Sweeten contractor Ronald encourages clients to move out during the dusty demolition phase, at a minimum.
 After demolition, your use of the kitchen or bathroom could be compromised or off-limits entirely for days or weeks.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.